What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 • Focus on longer-tail, complex queries requiring detailed answers

-• Use structured data to appear in rich results
+• Implement structured data for rich results

 Frequently Asked Questions {#faqs}

-What exactly is SEO in digital marketing?
+What is SEO in digital marketing?

-How long does it take to see SEO results?
+How long does it take to achieve SEO?

 How much does SEO cost?